vishaltak/gitlab-development-kit/doc/howto/gitaly.md

 ### Praefect virtual storages

 If you need to work with multiple storages in GitLab, you can create a second virtual storage in Praefect.
-You'll need at least one more Gitaly service or storage to create another virtual storage.
+You need at least one more Gitaly service or storage to create another virtual storage.

 #### Add more Gitaly nodes